 Candidates will be required to fill in their name, address, contact details, travel plans, and all the data from the passport information page including date of birth and nationality.
 They will also be asked a range of security and health-related questions.
 The information provided will be checked against security databases before approval.

-It’s important to provide correct information and revise everything entered on the form, as errors can lead to the rejection of the New Zealand eTA visa application.
+It’s important to provide correct information and revise everything entered on the form, as errors can lead to the rejection of the New Zealand eTA visa waiver application.
 When approved, the eTA to New Zealand will be sent by email to the candidate to print for presentation upon arrival.

-Overstaying New Zealand Visa Penalties
+Overstaying New Zealand eTA Visa Waiver Penalties

 The eTA New Zealand will be available for the 60 visa-exempt countries and will allow them a stay of 90 days maximum in the country, with a total validity of 2 years.

-As the eTA visa for New Zealand will be attached to a specific passport, citizens will have to transfer the visa to their new passport if the old one expires and they still wish to have New Zealand visa validity.
+As the eTA for New Zealand will be attached to a specific passport, citizens will have to transfer the visa to their new passport if the old one expires and they still wish to have New Zealand visa validity.

 Those with the New Zealand eTA wishing to stay in the country longer, or to study, work or live will require a different type of New Zealand visa before traveling.
 However, no matter which visa for New Zealand is obtained, an overstayed New Zealand visa can incur severe penalties.